gruntjs-updater/grunt-cover-ts/README.md

 ```

 If you are then submitting your coverage information somewhere, just ensure that this task occurs after your coverage information is produced and before submission to the remote host.

+If you omit a `dest` property, the task will assume you want to overwrite the original source.
+While the grunt task interface allows for multiple source file mappings to a single destination, that doesn't make a lot of sense with a `lcov.info`, but if there are multiple source files the task will simply concatenate these together into a single file.

 ## Release History
 _(Nothing yet)_